niatro/miniagentes/README.md

 # Replace text in a file
 uv run sfa_bash_editor_agent_anthropic_v2.py --prompt "Create a new file called hello.txt with 'Hello World!' in it.
 Then update hello.txt to say 'Hello AI Coding World'"

+# Insert a line in a file
+uv run sfa_bash_editor_agent_anthropic_v2.py --prompt "Create a new file called hello2.txt with 'Hello AI Coding World!' in it.
+Then add a new line 'How are you?' after 'Hello AI World!' in hello.txt"

 # Execute a bash command
 uv run sfa_bash_editor_agent_anthropic_v2.py --prompt "List all Python files in the current directory sorted by size"

+# Complete a multi-step task
+uv run sfa_bash_editor_agent_anthropic_v2.py --prompt "List all Python files in the current directory sorted by size, then output to a markdown file called python_files_sorted_by_size.md"
 ```

 ### Polars CSV Agent (OpenAI)